 He wrote “Hatakeyama Yoshinari Yoko Nikki,” a journal of travel to Western countries, which helped us understand how the Satsuma students spent their time after reaching London.
 In addition, in the summer of 1866, about one year after studying abroad in Great Britain, he made a trip to France, where Asakura and Nakamura were staying, and expanded his horizons.

 In the summer of 1867, he fell into financial hardship.
 He went over to the United States with Arinori Mori, Naonobu Sameshima, Kiyonari Yoshida, Junzo Matsumura and Kanaye Nagasawa, who followed Thomas Lake Harris, a religious leader.
 The students hoped that Harris would help them continue to study abroad.
 However he couldn’t follow Harris’s ideas, and ended up leaving him in June of 1868.
 He moved to New Jersey to enter Rutgers College (known today as Rutgers University).
 Afterwards he accepted an invitation from the Iwakura Mission and returned to Japan with the members of the Iwakura Mission in September of 1873.
-After his return to Japan, he worked at the Ministry of Education and became president of Tokyo-kaisei-gakko (currently Tokyo University) and served as director of Tokyo-shojakukan (currently the National Diet Library) and the Museum (currently the Tokyo National Museum).
+After his return to Japan, he worked at the Ministry of Education and became president of Tokyo-kaisei-gakko (currently University of Tokyo) and served as director of Tokyo-shojakukan (currently the National Diet Library) and the Museum (currently the Tokyo National Museum).

 He passed away on a ship at the age of 34 on October 20, 1876.
 He was on his way back to Japan from an inspection trip for an exposition held in Philadelphia.

 When he embarked for Great Britain, he was tobangashira.
 He held the status of yoriaikaku within the Satsuma clan.
 He was 17 years old.

 He returned to Japan, arriving in Nagasaki on July 11, 1866.